marndr/ChatGPT-ASR/EXPERIMENTS.md

 3. **Evaluation:**

-    The overall evaluation results including WER, CER, and SER are expected to be documented and can be reviewed for performance analysis.
+    The overall evaluation results including WER, CER, and SER are expected to be documented and can be reviewed for performance analysis (by Overall_Evaluation.py in scripts).

 ## Conclusion